tudocomp/tudocomp/docs/Documentation.md

 ### Datasets

-Before we look at how to such a config file would look like for our example compressor, we need some real text examples to compare against.
+Tudocomp provides a target `datasets` that will download a selection of files, mostly from the [Pizza&Chili Corpus](http://pizzachili.dcc.uchile.cl/texts.html).
-A good source for them is the [Pizza&Chili Corpus](http://pizzachili.dcc.uchile.cl/texts.html), which contains a number of different text classes.
+At the point of writing this document, the datasets take 9.4 GiB of space.

-The build system provides a target `datasets` that will download a selection of files from that site.
-Note that at the point of writing this, this resulted in 9.4 GiB of files, so make sure you have enough free storage before doing this:
+Make sure you have enough free storage before doing this!

 ~~~
 .../build> make datasets